MrAprksn/common/cv/cv.md

 ##### Fyber GmbH

-- Worked as part of a team to break up a monolithic Rails application in to smaller microservices, containerised them, and moved them to AWS ECS.
+- Collaborated with a team to decompose a monolithic Rails application into smaller microservices, containerize them, and deploy them to AWS ECS.
-- Was leading a large scale cost saving project - A migration to Spotinst.
-  (50.000$ to 6.000$ per month)
+- Spearheaded a large-scale cost-saving project, resulting in a migration to Spotinst that reduced monthly expenses from $50,000 to $6,000.
-- Build automated AWS cloud environment with Terraform.
+- Constructed an automated AWS cloud environment using Terraform.
-- Was responsible for maintaining the legacy data center.
+- Assumed responsibility for maintaining the legacy data center.

 #### Senior DevOps engineer